by Gary Lord

 “Hillary Clinton is just one person.
 I actually feel quite sorry for Hillary Clinton as a person, because I see someone who is eaten alive by their ambitions, tormented literally to the point where they become sick – for example faint – as a result of going on, and going with their ambitions.
 But she represents a whole network of people, and a whole network of relationships with particular states.”

 In early December the Washington Post cited a secret CIA report, claiming US intelligence agencies had "identified individuals with connections to the Russian government who provided WikiLeaks with thousands of hacked emails."
-There was still no evidence to prove this claim.
+There was still no public evidence to prove this claim.

 A few days later, former UK Ambassador Craig Murray clearly stated that he personally knew that Russia was not the source of either the DNC Leaks or Podesta Emails.
 How did he know?
 Because he had personally received the leaked data from an intermediary during a "clandestine hand-off in a wooded area" while attending the Sam Adams Award in Washington D.C.